cropgeeks/flapjack/docs/bookmarks.rst

 Creating a bookmark
 -------------------

-To bookmark a location, right-click an allele with the mouse, and then select ``Bookmark location`` from the popup menu that appears.
+To bookmark a, right-click an allele with the mouse, and then select ``Bookmark location`` from the popup menu that appears.
 The bookmark will then be added to the navigation tree on the left-hand side of the screen, underneath the node for the current view.

  |BookmarkMenu|